Are you ready to expand your practice and teaching into your world?

 *last day to pay in full and get early nOMad rate!

 Cancellation policy: $500 deposit in non-refundable.
-50% can be refunded if canceled before the first weekend.
+50% can be refunded if canceled before the first session.
 After training begins there are no refunds.

 Meet Your Teachers/Mentors